Some links in this post may be affiliate links

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

-For a large Bengal Fig which may be difficult to handle, annually replenish the top 2-4 in. of soil with fresh soil.
+For a large Bengal Fig which may be difficult to handle, annually replenish the top 2-4 inches of soil with fresh soil.
+Check out these pots with drainage holes on Amazon.

 Pruning Ficus Audrey is easy.
 Remove dead and yellow leaves to maintain the plant neat and minimize pest and disease infestations.